Jason Moran (musician): 2010s

 Since 2011 Moran has been performing the show "Fats Waller dance party", originally commissioned by Harlem Stage.
 It became the basis of a 2014 release, All Rise: A Joyful Elegy for Fats Waller, dedicated to Fats Waller and the form of popular entertainment that jazz was in his days.
 Participants in the fluid roster have included singers Meshell Ndegeocello, in a co-leader position, and Lisa E. Harris, drummer Charles Haynes' ensemble with trumpeter Leron Thomas and trombonist Josh Roseman, saxophonist Steve Lehman and bassist Mark Kelly.

 Moran's composition, "Slang", was commissioned for the 2011 Other Minds Festival in San Francisco.
 In the May 2012 Whitney Biennial, Alicia Hall Moran and Jason curated BLEED, a week-long event that involved many artists and artisans, and aimed to expose artistic processes to the point "it has to be scary".
 Later that year a new performance with Joan Jonas, Reanimation was first staged in dOCUMENTA (13).
 In the summer of 2013 and the next, Moran accompanied, with The Bandwagon and guest Jeff Parker, skateboarding shows in SFJAZZ Center.

 In April 2014 Moran and Imani Winds premiered Jump Cut Rose, which he wrote for the quintet and a piano, In May, Looks of A Lot, a theatrical co-production with Theaster Gates on the theme of Chicago artistic history premiered in the city's Symphony Center; participants included The Bandwagon, the Kenwood Academy Jazz Band, Ken Vandermark and Katie Ernst, bassist and vocalist.
 The same month, the Bandwagon played their composition, "The Subtle One", to a ballet adaptation by Ronald K. Brown.
 In September he appeared twice in the Monterey Jazz Festival: Leading a Fats Waller Dance Party, in a one-piano duo with Robert Glasper, and with Charles Lloyd New Quartet.
 He was responsible for the music of the multi-nominated 2016 documentary 13th.

+In 2017, Jason Moran collaborated with the visual artist Julie Mehretu creating MASS (HOWL, eon).
+Presented as part of the Performa 17 biennial, this work took the audience on an intensive tour of Mehretu's canvas while Moran played his composition accompanied by Graham Haynes on coronet and sound effects, and Jamire Williams on drums.

 In addition to recordings under his own name, Moran has recorded with a range of other musicians including Greg Osby, Steve Coleman, Charles Lloyd, Cassandra Wilson, Joe Lovano, Christian McBride, Von Freeman, Francisco Mela, and Don Byron.
 He also performed with Marian McPartland, Lee Konitz, Wayne Shorter (as substitute), Robert Glasper, violinist Jenny Scheinman, The Bad Plus, guitarist Mary Halvorson and trumpeter Ron Miles, drummer Herlin Riley, Dave Holland (Overtone Quartet), and Bill Frisell.